apache-hb/cthulhu/data/docs/contrib.md

 }
 ```

-3. If an object only requires memory then do not provide a `delete` function unless very necassery
+3. If an object only requires memory then do not provide a `delete` function unless very necessary
   - Types that manage external resources *must* provide a delete function

 4. If a type could reasonably be allocated on either the stack or heap a `<type>_init` function should be provided
-  - These should take a pointer to an unitialized instance of the object and populate the required fields
+  - These should take a pointer to an uninitialized instance of the object and populate the required fields
   - Providing both `_new` and `_make` functions may also be good depending on how commonly the type is used
     - These functions should always be wrappers for the `_init` functions logic